Training of Phrase Based Models

 The fundamental data structure in phrase based models is a table of phrase pairs with associated scores which may come from probability distributions.
 Most commonly, this table is acquired from a word aligned parallel corpus.

 Phrase Based Model Training is the main subject of 31 publications.
+22 are discussed here.

 Several methods to extract phrases from a parallel corpus have been proposed.
 Most make the use of word alignments (Tillmann, 2003